skim0119/DeepLearning_Notes/README.md

         2. MNIST Classifier - Convolution Network
         3. CIFAR10 Classifier - Convolution Network
         4. fashion_MINST - Convolution Network
+    6. RNN

-* Italic means the contents is not uploaded yet.
+* Italic means the contents is not uploaded yet or not fully written.

 ## References
 Some data was brought from https://github.com/Jpub/TensorflowDeeplearning jupyter_tfbook